GeorgeWu1204/Embedded_System_Task2/Report.md

 | sampleISR | | Interrupt |||
 | CAN_RX_ISR | Receive message from CAN bus and put inside msgInQ| Interrupt |||
 | CAN_TX_ISR | Push the message from msgOutQ onto the CAN bus| Interrupt |||

+## Notes
+- adding joystick code to scankey task would increase single run time from 0.21ms to 0.37ms (mainly due to 'analogRead' in Joystick code), hence make a separate task for it

 ## Critical Instant Analysis of Rate Monotonic Scheduler